Particular/docs.particular.net/nservicebus/sql-persistence/oracle-caveats.md

 |-----------------|:-------------:|:----------------:|
 | OrderPolicy     | `ORDERPOLICY` | `ORDERPOLICY_PK` |

-A 3-character suffix is not enough to uniquely identify multiple correlation properties in a deterministic way, so unfortunately index names for sagas cannot be named after the owner table in the same way as for other persisters.
+A 3-character suffix is not enough to uniquely identify multiple correlation properties in a deterministic way, so unfortunately index names for sagas cannot be named after the owner table in the same way as for other persistence types.

 Index names for correlation properties are constructed using the prefix `SAGAIDX_` plus a deterministic hash of the saga name and correlation property name.
 The owning table for a particular index can be discovered by querying the database: